 Scoff's Cafe with the staff dressed up for Comic Relief in 1999

 In 1967 the bakery closed and the Little Bo-Tique, a supplier of childrens wear, opened, this remained until 1990.
 In 1998 Scoffs Cafe opened.
-Although it’s had various occupants since then, the shop is now once again a cafe, this time called Mills Cafe.
+Although it’s had various occupants since then, the shop is now once again a cafe, and is again called The Stonehouse.

 Do you have any pictures of Upton, or of events in and around Upton either old or not so old?